MatteoM95/CEMS-Wildfire-Dataset/README.md

 # Copernicus Emergency Management Service - Wildfire Dataset (2017- 2023)
 The Copernicus Emergency Management Service (CEMS) Wildfire dataset spans from June 2017 to April 2023.
 The dataset includes Sentinel-2 images related to wildfires, along with their respective severity and delineation masks.
 Additionally, the dataset is enhanced with cloud and landcover masks, providing more valuable information for future training of a semantic segmentation model.
 The dataset comprises over 500+ high-quality images, suitable for subsequent semantic segmentation model training.
-The dataset is available on [Hugginface](https://huggingface.co/datasets/links-ads/wildfires-cems)
+The dataset is available on [**Huggingface**](https://huggingface.co/datasets/links-ads/wildfires-cems)

 ## Introduction and Data sources

 The **Copernicus Emergency Management Service (CEMS)** is a component of the European Union's Copernicus Programme.
 It provides rapid geospatial information during emergencies, and damage assessment for events such as floods, wildfires, and earthquakes.
 In particular, [**Copernicus Rapid Mapping**](https://emergency.copernicus.eu/mapping/list-of-activations-rapid) provides on-demand mapping services in cases of various natural disasters, offering detailed and up-to-date geospatial information that assists in disaster management and risk assessment.

 The satellite imagery comes from Sentinel-2 L2A, which spans across 12 distinct bands of the light spectrum, each with a resolution of 10 meters.
-Sentinel Level-2A data undergoes an atmospheric correction process to adjust for the reflectance values influenced by the atmosphere.
+The Sentinel Level-2A data undergoes an atmospheric correction process to adjust for the reflectance values influenced by the moisture in the atmosphere.
 These images are downloaded using SentinelHub APIs.

 ## Data structure and organization